trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 ### Create Security Principals
 - Run the Pre-ValidateServicePrincipals powershell command.
 Remember to use your initials and alias where indicated.

-`Pre-ValidateServicePrincipals.ps1 -keyVaultName KVL-DEV-CI-<your initials>-BPL-MON -environment DEV -serviceId BPL-MON -spnSuffix <your alias>`
+`Pre-ValidateServicePrincipals.ps1 -keyVaultName KVL-DEV-<your initials>-CI-BPL-MON -environment DEV -serviceId BPL-MON -spnSuffix <your alias>`

 ### Customise Environment Parameter Files
 In the Configuration repository, in the `bpl-mon\dev` folder, you’ll see two files: `deploy.monitoringplatform.dm.parameters.json` and `target.monitoringplatform.dm.json`.